BangumiMoe/rin-pr/doc/models/tags.md

   - params: none (this)
   - return: [Array]

-* `prototype.add`
+* `prototype.save`
-  - desc: Adds target tag object to database.
+  - desc: Saves target tag object to database.
 (Will not check duplication)
   - params: none (this)
   - return: none